User Manual – Durst

 This Fixup creates an overprinting Dieline in the size of the ImageBox or the ImageBox + Bleed.
 Optionally, a second Dieline can be created at the specified Offset.
 The Dielines are assigned to the group and type of the intended processing stage in accordance with ISO 19593-1.

-Set the ImageBox and Bleed correctly
+Setting the ImageBox and the Bleed correctly

 Make sure that the ImageBox is positioned on the correct Page Box.
 This will avoid unwanted Fixups.
 The expected Bleed is used for the ImageBox + Bleed option.
 Therefore, make sure that the Expected Bleed matches the actual Bleed of the Print Items.